SgtCoDFish/bedrock-bootstrap/02-hex-kernels/README.md

 That introduces a decent amount of complexity in our build process that it would be desirable to avoid since it'll be harder to generate an ELF than a raw binary file - but there's no reason it should stop us.

-### HiFive1

-When developing for the HiFive1 we can choose to produce ELF files (which can be uploaded natively by OpenOCD) but we also have the option to use OpenOCD's `write_image` directive to write a raw binary file at a memory offset we specify.
-This is friendlier to raw machine code since we could avoid the cost of having to create an ELF header, but QEMU forces our hand.

 ## ELF Files

 In this directory we see `ret1234.elf`.
 From [Wikipedia](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format#File_header) we learn that a 32-bit ELF binary has a 52-byte long header, followed by program headers and section headers.
 The Wikipedia article is an excellent reference for the format and you'll probably want to have the article open while analysing the file.

 The following is a brief overview of the different sections.
-More in-depth analysis is provided in [ELF\_DETAIL](./ELF_DETAIL.md)
+More in-depth analysis is provided in [ELF\_DETAIL](../guides/ELF_DETAIL.md)

 ### ELF Header